Mitchell Courthouse and Courthouse East

 The entrance to Courthouse East is in the center of the building on the Calvert Street side.
 There is a security checkpoint with metal detectors at the top of the entrance steps.
 This is the only entrance and it can get very crowded with the line backing up out of the building at peak times.
 If you are going to Courthouse East for a morning court appearance you should probably plan to spend 10-15 minutes getting into the building.

 Once you get past security at Courthouse East, the building itself it somewhat easier to navigate compared to the Mitchell Courthouse.
 One major drawback however is the outdated elevator system is not able to handle the volume of people coming into the courthouse at peak times.
-You often have to wait several minutes to crowd into an elevator which further slows things down.Parking for Baltimore City Circuit Courts
+You often have to wait several minutes to crowd into an elevator which further slows things down.Parking for Jury Duty in Baltimore City Circuit Court

 Baltimore Street Garage #1